 Choking Out Cancer

-Hybrid Executive Director Jon shares his very personal encounter with Cancer in the hopes of encouraging you to get checked regularly.
+Hybrid President and Founder Jon shares his very personal encounter with Cancer in the hopes of encouraging you to get checked regularly.

 Cancer has been a huge part of my life in the worst possible way, and dare I say the best way at times as well.
 I’m aware of the irony of me a male sharing my thoughts during breast cancer awareness month, however Cancer does not discriminate and neither should we.
 I support all cancer awareness equally, I don’t care what type it is, it all equally sucks not just for the individual but for the friends and families of those people who are unfortunate enough to be hit by this shitty disease.

 1 in 3 people will be touched by cancer at some point in their lives which is a shocking statistic, so most of you reading this I’m sure have your own stories and thoughts on this subject.
 But for what it’s worth, here is my story and my opinion on things we can all do to help fight this terrible disease.